Keanu Reeves: Early life

 Keanu Charles Reeves was born in Beirut, Lebanon, on September 2, 1964, the son of Patricia (née Taylor), a costume designer and performer, and Samuel Nowlin Reeves Jr. His mother is English, originating from Essex.
-His American father is from Hawaii, and is of Native Hawaiian, Chinese, English, Irish, and Portuguese descent.
-His grandmother from his father's side is Chinese Hawaiian.
+His American father is from Hawaii, and is of Native Hawaiian, Chinese, English, and Portuguese descent.
+Reeves's paternal grandmother is of Hawaiian and Chinese descent.
 His mother was working in Beirut when she met his father, who abandoned his wife and family when Reeves was three years old.
-Reeves last met his father on the Hawaiian island of Kauai when he was 13.
+Reeves last met his father on the Hawaiian island of Kaua'i when he was thirteen.

-After his parents divorced in 1966, his mother moved the family to Sydney, and then to New York City, where she married Paul Aaron, a Broadway and Hollywood director, in 1970.
-The couple moved to Toronto, Canada, and divorced in 1971.
+After his parents divorced in 1966, his mother moved the family to Sydney, Australia, and then to New York City, where she married Paul Aaron, a Broadway and Hollywood director, in 1970.
+The couple moved to Toronto and divorced in 1971.
 When Reeves was nine, he took part in a theatre production of Damn Yankees.
-Aaron remained close to Reeves, offering him advice and recommending him a job at the Hedgerow Theater in Pennsylvania, United States.
+Aaron remained close to Reeves, offering him advice and recommending him a job at the Hedgerow Theatre in Pennsylvania.
 Reeves's mother married Robert Miller, a rock music promoter, in 1976; the couple divorced in 1980.
-She subsequently married her fourth husband, a hairdresser named Jack Bond; the marriage lasted until 1994.
-Reeves and his sisters grew up primarily in the Yorkville neighbourhood of Toronto, with a nanny caring for them frequently.
-Because of his grandmother's ethnicity, he grew up with Chinese art, furniture, and cuisine.
+Reeves and his sisters grew up primarily in the Yorkville neighbourhood of Toronto, with a nanny frequently caring for them.
 Reeves watched British comedy shows such as The Two Ronnies, and his mother imparted English manners that he has maintained into adulthood.
+Because of his grandmother's Chinese ethnicity, Reeves grew up with Chinese art, furniture, and cuisine.

 Describing himself as a "private kid", Reeves attended four different high schools, including the Etobicoke School of the Arts, from which he was expelled.
-Reeves said he was expelled because he was "just a little too rambunctious and shot my mouth off once too often...
+Reeves said he was expelled because he was "just a little too rambunctious and shot my mouth off once too often ...
 I was not generally the most well-oiled machine in the school".

-Reeves has dyslexia and has said, "Because I had trouble reading, I wasn’t a good student".
+Reeves has dyslexia and has said, "Because I had trouble reading, I wasn't a good student".
 At De La Salle College, he was a successful ice hockey goalkeeper.
-Reeves had aspirations to become a professional ice hockey player for the Canadian Olympic team but decided to become an actor when he was 15.
+Reeves had aspirations to play for the Canadian Olympic team and was once considered an OHL prospect, but his hockey career ended due to injury.
+At the age of fifteen, he decided he wanted to become an actor.
 After leaving De La Salle College, he attended Avondale Secondary Alternative School, which allowed him to get an education while working as an actor.
-He dropped out of high school when he was 17.

-He obtained a green card through his American stepfather and moved to Los Angeles, United States three years later.
+Reeves dropped out of high school when he was seventeen.
+He obtained a green card through his American stepfather and moved to Los Angeles three years later.
 Reeves holds only Canadian citizenship.